fa1ak/Dataset_Builder/README.md

 ### Using the App

-1. **Upload Files**
-   - Click the file upload button or drag & drop files
-   - Supported formats are automatically detected

-2. **Process Documents**
+1. **Process Documents by Path**
-   - Click "🔄 Process Files" to start extraction
+   - Type `process /path/to/your/file.pdf` to start extraction
+   - Use absolute paths for best results
+   - Example: `process /Users/username/Documents/resume.pdf`

+2. **View Results**
+   - Type `show` to preview extracted content
-   - Watch real-time progress updates
+   - See real-time processing progress
-   - View processing statistics
+   - View processing statistics and summaries

 3. **Export Results**
-   - Click "📤 Export Results" to download data
+   - Type `export` to download data to local files
+   - Files are saved in the `exports/` directory
-   - Choose from JSON, CSV, or summary formats
+   - Available formats: JSON, CSV, and text

 4. **Interactive Commands**
-   - Type `help` for instructions
+   - Type `help` for detailed instructions
-   - Type `process` to start processing
+   - Type `process /path/to/file` to start processing
+   - Type `show` to preview content
    - Type `export` to download results
    - Type `clear` to reset session
+   - Type `demo` to see sample workflow

 ## 📁 Supported File Types